Home page logo

 NSE scripts are sometimes able to determine the service name and application version listening on a port.
 A whole script category (version) was designed for this purpose.
 This function is used to record version information when it is discovered.

 The host and port arguments to this function should either be the tables passed to the action method or they should have the same structure.
 The port argument specifies the port to operate on through its number and protocol fields. and also contains the new version information to set.
-The version detection fields this function looks at are name, product, version, extrainfo, hostname, ostype, devicetype, and service_tunnel.
+The version detection fields this function looks at are name, product, version, extrainfo, hostname, ostype, devicetype, service_tunnel, and cpe.
 All these keys are optional.

 The probestate argument describes the state in which the script completed.
 It is a string, one of: "hardmatched", "softmatched", "nomatch", "tcpwrapped", or "incomplete". "hardmatched" is almost always used (and is the default), as it signifies a successful match.
 The other possible states are generally only used for standard version detection rather than the NSE enhancement.